nikitakoselev/pulsewriter/COMMERCIAL_LICENSE.md

 # Commercial License Terms (Summary)

-For **production or commercial use** of `contentkit`, you must obtain a commercial license from the Licensor.
+For **production or commercial use** of `PulseWriter`, you must obtain a commercial license from the Licensor.

 Contact: nikita.koselev@gmail.com
 Typical grant includes: